Airstack-xyz/docs/guides/token-balances/nft.md

 ---
 description: >-
-  Learn how to get NFT (ERC721/1155) balances of user(s), including images and metadata, on Ethereum, Base, Zora, and other Airstack supported chains.
+  Learn how to get NFT (ERC721/1155) balances of user(s), including images and metadata, on Ethereum, Base, Zora, and other Airstack-supported chains.
 layout:
   title:
     visible: true